zx80/flask-tester/README.md

 The following test creates a local fixture with 2 users identified by a password, and retrieves a token for the first user using a `/token` route provided by the application.
-It then proceeds to run some requests against the `/admin` route.
+It then proceeds to run authenticated requests against the `/admin` route.

 ```python
 import secret